Drunk-Cagnus-Marlsen/MewDude-Electron-Application-GUI/README.md

-# MewDude-Electron-Application-GUI
+# MewDude Electron Application GUI
-MewDude's desktop application is developed using Electron GUI components connected to JavaScript.
-This is the Github repository for it.
+MewDude is a desktop application built with Electron, utilizing JavaScript for its user interface components.
+This repository serves as the official home for MewDude on GitHub.